 To be able to decide on which type of COSHH storage cupboard or cabinets best suits your needs, a risk assessment must be carried out.
-This not only helps identify how many cabinets may be needed by outlining what the health hazards are, but also highlights the danger of certain chemicals and whether or not they need to be segregated from others.
-For example, explosive chemicals have the potential to be extremely dangerous and therefore must always be stored on their own, separate from any other chemicals.
+This not only helps identify how many cabinets may be needed by outlining the health hazards, but also highlights the danger of certain chemicals and whether or not they need to be segregated from others.
+For example, explosive chemicals have the potential to be extremely dangerous and, therefore must always be stored on their own, separate from any other chemicals.
 The risk assessment can also help devise a clear emergency plan in case of an accident.

-Also, all our cabinets are clearly labelled with warning stickers including ‘hazardous’ and ‘flammable’.
+Also, all our cabinets are clearly labelled with warning stickers, including ‘hazardous’ and ‘flammable’.
 This makes them very easy to spot and recognise as COSHH cabinets as opposed to regular cabinets.
 They are made from an all-steel construction with heavy-duty galvanised shelves making them very sturdy and robust, able to withstand large loads, up to 70kg per shelf.

-* Except wall mounted cupboards
+* Except wall-mounted cupboards

 Which type of COSHH storage is best for me?

-Note: This article covers the basics only and is not intended to provide a full guide into COSHH Storage Regulations.
+Note: This article covers the basics only and is not intended to provide a full guide to COSHH Storage Regulations.
 Before conducting your COSHH assessments, please refer to the guidance from the HSE.gov website here.